khanonjs/khanon.js-website/public/docs/3-overview.md

 Only one state is running at the same time.
 Some examples of scene states: *SceneStateIntro*, *SceneStateStartStage*, *SceneStatePlayGame*, *SceneStatePlayerWin*, *SceneStateLeaveStage*.

 # Camera
 The [Camera](https://khanonjs.com/api-docs/modules/decorators_camera.html) is defined by its own class implementation, and it is usually selected by the scene state.
-Each state can demand a different camera depending on the scene moment.
+Each state can demand a different camera depending on events.

 # Scene Actions
 Defined by their own class implementation, [Scene Actions](https://khanonjs.com/api-docs/modules/decorators_scene_scene_action.html) are executed on the scene provoking different effects.
 For example, an action could display rain, another could make actors bigger, another could show a visual event in the background, etc.